LaunchCodeEducation/java-web-dev-curriculum/content/authentication/next-steps/bonus-module/role-based-access/_index.md

 ## Adding Role-Based Features for Users - TEXT

-The first portion of this lesson will be add event attendance relationships to our models, as well as the ability to mark in login that you want to be an event organizer.
+The first portion of this lesson will add event attendance relationships to our models, as well as the ability to mark in login that you want to be an event organizer.